sudanchapagain/img-to-ascii/README.md

-# Image to ASCII
+# media to ASCII

-converts image to ASCII via decoding image to extract brightness level and mapping brightness level to respective ASCII char.
+converts image and videos to ASCII